Xiaoyang0118/xiaoyang0118.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About me
-Xiaoyang Li (Member, IEEE) received the B.Eng. degree from the Southern University of Science and Technology (SUSTech) in 2016 and the Ph.D. degree from The University of Hong Kong (HKU) in 2020.
-From 2020 to 2022, he was a Presidential Distinguished Research Fellow at SUSTech.
-He is currently working in The Chinese University of Hong Kong (Shenzhen) as an Adjunct Assistant Professor with College of Science and Technology, and a Research Associate with Shenzhen Research Institute of Big Data.
-His research interests include network optimization, integrated sensing-communication-computation, edge learning, and wirelessly powered communication.
+Xiaoyang Li (Member, IEEE) is currently working in Southern University of Science and Technology (SUSTech) as an assistant professor.
+He received the B.Eng. degree from SUSTech in 2016 and the Ph.D. degree from The University of Hong Kong (HKU) in 2020.
 <!-- 这一行是总citations的数据 -->
 <!-- <a href='https://scholar.google.com/citations?hl=zh-CN&user=pw0f1aIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> -->

 # Research Interests
-- Network optimization
-- Integrated sensing-communication-computation
+- Integrated Sensing, AI, and Communication (ISAAC)
-- Edge learning
+- Edge Learning
+- Network Optimization
-- Wirelessly powered communications
+- Wirelessly Powered Communications

 # Working experience
+- *2025.09 to now*, Southern University of Science and Technology (SUSTech)
+  - Assistant Professor with Department of Electrical and Electronic Engineering, PhD Supervisor
-- *2022.12 to now*, The Chinese University of Hong Kong (Shenzhen)
+- *2022.12 to 2025.08*, The Chinese University of Hong Kong (Shenzhen)
   - Adjunct Assistant Professor with College of Science and Technology
   - Research Associate with Shenzhen Research Institute of Big Data
-- *2020.10 to 2022.12*, Southern University of Science and Technology (SUSTech)
+- *2020.10 to 2022.12*, SUSTech
   - Presidential Distinguished Research Fellow

 # Educations